phalcon-orphanage/docs/ja/reference/cache.rst

 .. highlights::

     *NOTE* Even after implementing the cache, you should check the hit ratio of your cache over a period of time.
-This can easily be done, especially in the case of Memcache or Apc, with the relevant tools that backends provide.
+This can easily be done, especially in the case of Memcache or Apc, with the relevant tools that the backends provide.

 キャッシュの振る舞い
 ----------------